Unbalanced to Balanced Audio

 IP protocol stack

-IP stands for “Internet Protocol,” which is a communications protocol for transmitting data between computers connected on area networks.
-In conjuction with a transmission protocol, either TCP (Transmission Control Protocol) or UDP (User Datagram Protocol) IP forms what is known as the Internet Protocol Suit known as TCP/IP.
+IP stands for “Internet Protocol,” which is a communications protocol for transmitting data between computers connected to area networks.
+In conjunction with a transmission protocol, either TCP (Transmission Control Protocol) or UDP (User Datagram Protocol) IP forms what is known as the Internet Protocol Suit known as TCP/IP.
 The Internet Protocol Suit contains four layers:

-1. Application layer – This is the protocol contains the end use data.
-Examples of these would be HTTP, FTP, DCHP, SMTP, POP3, etc. Telos Systems uses their own application called “Livewire” for their equipment.
+1. Application layer – This is the protocol that contains the end-use data.
+Examples of these would be HTTP, FTP, DCHP, SMTP, POP3, etc. Telos Systems uses its own application called “Livewire” for its equipment.
 Wheatstone uses “WHEATNET.”
 Digigram uses “Ethersound.”
 This is an important distinction.

 3. Internet layer – This is responsible for transporting data packets across networks using unique addresses (IP addresses).

-4. Link Layer – Can also be called the physical layer, uses Ethernet (802.x), DSL, ISDN and other methods.
-Physical layer also means things like network cards, sound cards, wiring, switches, and routers.
+4. Link Layer – This can also be called the physical layer, using Ethernet (802.x), DSL, ISDN, and other methods.
+The physical layer also means things like network cards, sound cards, wiring, switches, and routers.

 Advantages:

 An IP network can be established to transmit data over almost any path length and across multiple link layer protocols.
-Audio, converted to data can thus be transmitted around the world, reassembled and listened to with no degradation.
-Broadband internet connections using cable, DSL, ISDN, or T-1 circuits can be pressed into service as STL’s, ICR’s, and TSL’s.
+Audio, converted to data can thus be transmitted around the world, reassembled, and listened to with no degradation.
+Broadband internet connections using a cable, DSL, ISDN, or T-1 circuits can be pressed into service as STL’s, ICR’s, and TSL’s.
 This translates to fast deployment; no STL coordination or licensing issues, no antennas to install if on a wired network.
 Cost reductions are also realized when considering this technology over dedicated point-to-point TELCO T-1’s.
-Additionally, license free spread spectrum radios that have either DS-1 or 10baseT Ethernet ports can be used, provided an interference free path is available.
+Additionally, license-free spread spectrum radios that have either DS-1 or 10baseT Ethernet ports can be used, provided an interference-free path is available.

 Disadvantages:

-Dissimilar protocols in application layer means a facility can’t plug a Barix box into a Telos Xtream IP and make it work.
+Dissimilar protocols in the application layer mean a facility can’t plug a Barix box into a Telos Xtream IP and make it work.
 There are likely hundreds of application layer protocols, most of which do not speak to each other.
-At some point in the future, an IP audio standard, like the digital audio AES/EBU may appear, which will allow equipment cross connections.
+At some point in the future, an IP audio standard, like the digital audio AES/EBU may appear, which will allow equipment cross-connections.

 TCP/IP reliability is another disadvantage over formats like ATM.
 In a TCP/IP network, no central monitoring or performance check system is available.
 TCP/IP is what could be called a “broadcast” protocol.
-That is to say, it is sent out with a best effort delivery and no delivery confirmation.
+That is to say, it is sent out with a best-effort delivery and no delivery confirmation.
 Therefore, it is referred to as a connection-less protocol and in network architecture parlance, an unreliable network.
 Lack of reliability allows any of these faults to occur; data corruption, lost data packets, duplicate arrival, out of order data packets.
-That is not to say that is does not work, merely that there is no alarm generated if an IP network begins to loose data.
-Of course the loss of data will effect the reconstruction of the audio.
+That is not to say that is does not work, merely that there is no alarm generated if an IP network begins to lose data.
+Of course, the loss of data will affect the reconstruction of the audio.

 Analog digital converter symbol